physimals/fabber_models_dsc/doc/index.rst

 of the bolus, i.e. the AIF for a voxel will be the specified curve time shifted by the delay.
 The delay value will be estimated within the Bayesian framework in the same way as the other model parameters.

-If using the Orton AIF [6]_ the parameters may be varied using the options described below.
-The defaults are those given in the Orton paper.
-The Parker AIF [7]_ uses hardcoded parameter values from the paper.

 Examples
 --------